-Only a qualified electrician is allowed to repair the electric system.
-NOTICE If performed incorrectly, retrofits or alterations may cause damage to the box structures, expose it to galvanization or spontaneous corrosion, or endanger safety.
+A WARNING Only a qualified electrician is allowed to repair the electric system.
+NOTICE If performed incorrectly, retrofits or alterations may cause damage to the boat's structures, expose it to galvanization or spontaneous corrosion, or endanger safety.
 Only use cleaning agents, surface treatments, and paints that are compatible with the materials of your boat.
+Consult an authorized dealer before you make any new electrical